trbKnl/Command-Line-Tutorial/tutorial.md

 ```

 To run this script, make it executable: `chmod +x ./myscript.sh`.
-Then you can run the program as follows: `user@host $ /path/to/myscript.sh`
+Then you can run the program as follows: `user@host $ /path/to/myscript.sh`.
+This script is appending a new line to a file called `counter.log`, a file which has been created by the script in the folder from where the script is run from.
+Try executing `tail -f counter.log` on the file to see what happens.
+To see what the `-f` flag is doing, run: `man tail`.
+This is useful when monitoring your own log files.

 See [this overview](https://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html) for more an extensive overview of bash.